NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Kingmaker/Vordakai.md

 abilities_mid:
   - name: ""
   - name: "Atrophied Lich"
     desc: "  Sometimes, a lich that remains immobile and insensible for extended periods of time-as Vordakai did after he was imprisoned in his tomb just prior to Earthfall 10,000 years ago-can become atrophied.
-The exact effects of atrophy vary from lich to lich but always result in a reduction of spellcasting power and damage to their soul cage link.\nIn Vordakai's case, he has forgotten much arcane lore and lost a significant amount of his spellcasting ability.
+The exact effects of atrophy vary from lich to lich but always result in a reduction of spellcasting power and damage to their soul cage link.\n\nIn Vordakai's case, he has forgotten much arcane lore and lost a significant amount of his spellcasting ability.
 At the height of his power, he was a 20th-level wizard, but today, his power has reduced to that of a 12th-level wizard.
 More troubling to the lich is the fact that he can no longer use a soul cage to rejuvenate-if Vordakai is destroyed, he crumbles to dust, forever dead.
 Given time, Vordakai could recover his power and regain his rejuvenation ability, but it's unlikely the PCs will give him that chance, as it would take the lich several years to undo the ravages of centuries."

   - name: "Counterspell"
-    desc: "`pf2:r`  **Trigger** A creature casts a spell Vordakai has prepared.\n**Effect** Vordakai expends a prepared spell to counter the triggering creature's casting of that same spell.
+    desc: "`pf2:r`  **Trigger** A creature casts a spell Vordakai has prepared.\n\n**Effect** Vordakai expends a prepared spell to counter the triggering creature's casting of that same spell.
 He loses its spell slot as if he had cast the triggering spell.
 He then attempts to counteract the triggering spell."

   - name: "Flash of Insight"
-    desc: "`pf2:0` (fortune,occult) **Frequency** once per day.\n**Trigger** Vordakai is about to roll a d20.\n**Effect** Vordakai peers into an occluded spectrum of possible futures.
+    desc: "`pf2:0` (fortune,occult) **Frequency** once per day.\n\n**Trigger** Vordakai is about to roll a d20.\n\n**Effect** Vordakai peers into an occluded spectrum of possible futures.
 He gets a success (but not a critical success) without rolling."

   - name: "[[Bestiary Ability Glossary/Frightful Presence|Frightful Presence]]"
     desc: " (aura,emotion,fear,mental) 60 feet.
-DC 29 Will check\n"
+DC 29 Will check\n\n* * *\n"

   - name: "Steady Spellcasting"
     desc: "  If a reaction would disrupt Vordakai's spellcasting action, the lich attempts a DC 15 Flat check.
 On a success, the action isn't disrupted."